datascidiana/coursera_machine_learning/README.md

 - **Plotted data.**
 - **Implemented the sigmoid function.**
 - **Implemented the cost function and gradient descent.**
-- **Implemented regularized logistic regression.** For the microchip test model, I created mapped the features into polynomial terms of x1 and x2, up to the sixth power.
+- **Implemented regularized logistic regression.** For the microchip test model, I created mapped the features into polynomial terms of x1 and x2, up to the sixth power in order to create the circle shaped decision boundary.
 - **Evaluated logistic regression model.**
 <img width="619" alt="Screen Shot 2021-09-21 at 12 26 29" src="https://user-images.githubusercontent.com/30210990/134218539-0e6a38a8-6fe4-461b-86cd-293aacf97c6a.png">
 <img width="589" alt="Screen Shot 2021-09-21 at 12 28 15" src="https://user-images.githubusercontent.com/30210990/134218769-88e1f61f-5b93-405e-a1fa-160cf1961546.png">